maekitalo/tntnet/doc/man/ecpp.7.markdown

 `<%def name>...</%def>`
-  Defines a internal subcomponent with the name name, which can be called like other components.
+  Defines a internal sub component with the name name, which can be called like other components.